ZoeMeow1027/ZoeMeow1027/README.md

 ## Working projects
 - (Working in progress) [DUT app for Android](https://github.com/ZoeMeow5466/DUTApp.Android/): Optimize view in page and subject notifications for DUT students.
 Only on Android, for now.

+## Where's dutapi library for now?
+- Moved to new location.
+[Check here](https://github.com/dutapi-library).

 <!-- My statistics -->
 ## Statistics